abuiles/ember-101/hands-on.md

   }
 ~~~~~~~~

-Then we setup an observer on the **isDirty** property, by default
+Then we set up an observer on the **isDirty** property.
+By default,
-observers are not setup until the function where they are specified is
+observers are not set up until the function where they are specified is
-consumed, so we pass **on('init')** which will call the function as soon as the controller is initialized, it help us activate the observer.
+consumed.
+We pass **on('init')**, which will call the function as soon as the controller is initialized.
+This helps us activate the observer.

 {title="controllers/articles/item.js", lang="JavaScript"}
 ~~~~~~~~